Visiting Cafes to Persuade, Leading to Increased Citizen Participation

 During the blood donation off-season, the Busan Blood Center held a promotion on the 23rd at 13 Blood Donation Houses, offering "Dujjonku" to whole blood and platelet donors for one day.
 Yonhap News

-According to the Busan Blood Center of the Korean Red Cross on January 24, the 13 Blood Donation Houses in Busan held a limited-time event the previous day, providing one "Dubai Sticky Cookie (Dujjonku)"-a dessert recently in short supply-to each whole blood and platelet donor.
+According to the Busan Blood Center of the Korean Red Cross on January 24, the 13 Blood Donation Houses in Busan held a one-day event the previous day, providing one "Dubai Sticky Cookie (Dujjonku)"-a dessert recently in short supply-to each whole blood and platelet donor.
 News quickly spread that donors could receive this popular dessert, resulting in a surge of citizens at each donation center.

 At the Seomyeon Center, there were 20 reservations each for the morning and afternoon sessions, about twice the usual number.
 Lines formed early in the day, and the center remained busy throughout.
 A Busan Blood Center official explained, "We were very concerned as January is typically when blood reserves are at their lowest, but thanks to this event, more than twice the usual number of citizens participated in blood donation."